ymatsunaga/mdtoolbox-doc/introduction.rst

 Warnings during the compilation can be safely ignored.

-On Linux platforms, OpenMP option can be enabled for parallel execution of the MEX routines for faster performance,
+On Linux platforms, OpenMP option can be enabled further performance by parallel computation,
 ::

   >> make('openmp')

-For the parallel execution, please make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
+For parallel run, make sure to set your environment variable (``OMP_NUM_THREADS``) before starting up MATLAB.
 For example, if you want to use 8 threads(=CPU cores) parallelization, the variable should be set from the shell prompt as follows: